 “I work all day, but I’m not really scared of bomb blasts.
 What worries me more is a hold up, and me losing my day’s earnings.
 Otherwise, I hardly think about these things.
 If I have to die, I’ll die.”

-But when a bomb explodes and no one is killed, even though the airs many opinions concerning the involved group, or several programs are shown where the situation is analysed, there is still a general indifference shown by the public.
+But when a bomb explodes and no one is killed, even though the media airs many opinions concerning the involved group, or several programs are shown where the situation is analysed, there is still a general indifference shown by the public.
 Therefore, the indifference is not in common the result of a lack of awareness.

 On the other hand, this indifference is not present a little up the socio-economic ladder.